Skip to main content

 Contemporaneous notes and recordings are not mutually exclusive.
 The best practice is to do both: record the inspection (with proper notice) and take notes or write a summary immediately afterward.
 If the recording is later challenged on admissibility grounds, the timestamped notes serve as an independent record of the same events.

-VIII.
+IX.
 California Case Law

 Myasnyankin v.
 Nationwide(2024) — EUO Recording Rights